solana-labs/solana/docs/src/apps/README.md

 If the program needs to store state between transactions, it does so using _accounts_.
 Accounts are similar to files in operating systems such as Linux.
 Like a file, an account may hold arbitrary data and that data persists beyond the lifetime of a program.
 Also like a file, an account includes metadata that tells the runtime who is allowed to access the data and how.

 Unlike a file, the account includes metadata for the lifetime of the file.
 That lifetime is expressed in "tokens", which is a number of fractional native tokens, called _lamports_.
 Accounts are held in validator memory and pay ["rent"](rent.md) to stay there.
-Each validator periodically scan all accounts and collects rent.
+Each validator periodically scans all accounts and collects rent.
 Any account that drops to zero lamports is purged.

 In the same way that a Linux user uses a path to look up a file, a Solana client uses _addresses_ to look up accounts.
 The address is usually plain a 256-bit public key and presented as Base58 on user interfaces.
 To create an account with a public key, the client generates a _keypair_ and registers its public key using the `CreateAccount` instruction with preallocated fixed storage size in bytes.
 In fact, the account address can be arbitrary 32-bytes binary.
 As such there is a mechanism for derived addresses for advanced use (`CreateAccountWithSeed`).